rmccrear/lv-3-may-2024/week-6/Day-1/assignment.md

    - Use the `firebaseAuth.js` module from the demo code as a reference.

 2. **Session Handling**:
-   - Implement functionality to observe the user's authentication state (signed in/out).
-Use the `useAuth` hook pattern provided in the demo code.

    - Display the user's name on the application's main page upon successful sign-in.
 If signed out, show a message indicating the user is not signed in.

 ### Part 3: Documentation and Submission